jdbrice/vpdCalibration/README.md

 performs a geometry alignment job
   2. **paramReport**
 plots the parameter files given in the <paramInput> tag in the configuration file and compares them.
 Useful for comparing calibrations over time / different runs etc.
+  3. **checkParams**
+Readins in a parameter file then runs the calibration steps to produce qa plots.

 ###baseName
 Default : ""